• Skip to main content

 • Wash the porcinis thoroughly before adding into the stew.
 You can pour the mushroom water into the stew through a fine mesh sieve.

-• Cook this potato chicken stew gently (do not allow it to boil rapidly) so the vegetables retain their shape.
+• Do not allow the stew to boil rapidly (so the vegetables retain their shape).

 • Your stew is ready when the potatoes are fully cooked.

-• Best served hot.
-This stew tastes even better the next day!
+• Tastes even better the next day!
 Refrigerate for up to 3 days.

 • Serve with garlic bread, crusty baguette, soda bread, roasted parsnips, steamed broccoli/green beans or rutabaga/swede mash.